Abnormal dense and dilute nuclear systems: Supercharged nuclei, nuclearites and nuclei--stars

 We conclude that if negatively charged scalar bosons with a mass of $m_b <2\mathcal{E}_0\simeq(30\mbox{--}32)$\,MeV existed in nature, then stable supercharged nuclei and nuclearites of an arbitrary size (with $A$ up to $10^{56}$ and $n\sim n_0$) would also exist, being glued by strong and electromagnetic forces, see Refs.~\cite{Voskresensky1977,Migdal:1990vm}.

-These exotic objects have been given various names: anomalous nuclei, abnormal nuclei, nuclear drops, and nuclei-stars.
-Similar self-bound objects made of quark were also called --- nuggets, nuclearites, or strangelets.
-For larger-$A$ systems, gravity comes into the game, and we deal with compact stars with nucleon--light-boson (e.g., light pion) component.
-For objects build with the Witten's strange quark matter, we will use further on the names like strangelets and strange stars.
+For larger-$A$ systems, gravity comes into the game, and we deal with compact stars containing a nucleon--light-boson (e.g., light pion) component.

 We discussed abnormal nucleonic systems glued by negatively charged bosons but certainly, on equal footing, we could consider antinucleonic systems glued by positively charged bosons.
 In early Universe, the appearance of the latter anti-systems could contribute to a solution of the problem of the observable charge asymmetry of the Universe.